beauvilerobed/py-matrix-123/README.md

 To install with pip, run: `pip install py-Matrix-123`

-To install Python Fire from source, first clone the repository and then run:
-`python setup.py install`

 ## Basic Usage
 You can retrieve matrix dimensions, their trace, and performs matrix addition, subtraction, multiplication and scalar multiplication.